 At first glance, brain breaks might just seem like a fun distraction for kids.
 This is definitely true, but they’re also so much more!

-Try the brain breaks above the next time your child is working and watch how much they can benefit from these activities.
-And don’t forget to take brain breaks during your work time too!
+Next time your child is working, watch how much they can benefit from these activities.
+And don’t forget to take brain breaks during your work time too.

 And with a Premium Membership, you can engage kids even more!
 While they enjoy all their extra in-game benefits and rewards, they'll also answer math questions and build important skills that will help them love learning.